String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of worldsheet correlators

-\paragraph{The worldsheet correlator near $\boldsymbol{P_{\boldsymbol{w}}(x;z)=0}$} Let us first explain this at the simplest case where $I=\emptyset$, which implies in particular $\sum w_i \in 2 \mathds{Z}$.
-We have \be c \big|_{P_{\boldsymbol{w}}(x;z)=0} \equiv \frac{X_{14} X_{23}}{X_{12}X_{34}}\Bigg|_{P_{\boldsymbol{w}}(x;z)=0}=z\ . \ee As discussed in Appendix \ref{app:limits}, the unflowed correlator near $c=0$, $1$, $\infty$ or $z$ can be expressed in terms of correlators of Liouville theory.
+As discussed in Appendix \ref{app:limits}, the unflowed correlator near $c=0$, $1$, $\infty$ or $z$ can be expressed in terms of correlators of Liouville theory.
 The Liouville theory in question has parameters $Q_\text{L}=b+b^{-1}$ with $b=\frac{1}{\sqrt{k-2}}$, and as usual $c_\text{L}=1+6 \, Q_\text{L}^2$.
 More precisely, the correlators are analytically continued Liouville-correlators with momenta $\alpha_i$ outside of the line $\Re(\alpha_i)=\frac{Q_\text{L}}{2}$.
 Since correlation functions of Liouville theory are meromorphic functions of the momenta, it is always possible to uniquely analytically continue them and this is what the correlators $\langle \dots \rangle_\text{L}$ denote in the following.
 In our case, writing $F(c,z)$ for the unflowed correlator \eqref{F(c,z)}, we find

 and

 The notation means that $F(c,z)$ has two possible critical behaviours and we pick out the relevant one in the limit.
 For the other singularities, similar results are collected in Appendix \ref{app:limit-identities}.
 Notice that the exponent of $|c-z|$ in eqs.~\eqref{F(c,z)-z} and \eqref{F(c,z)-z-2} can alternatively be deduced by solving the KZ equation \eqref{eq:unflowed-KZ} near $c=z$.
 Since the KZ equation is second order, there are always two possible exponents of the singularity.
 Even though this is maybe simpler than the procedure we adopted to derive eqs.~\eqref{F(c,z)-z} and \eqref{F(c,z)-z-2}, the correspondence with Liouville correlators has one important advantage: it gives complete control over the normalisation of the unflowed correlator.
 This will turn out to be important in the following.